mutonix/Vript/README.md

 - 🔥 **2024-05-09**: We release **Vriptor-stllm**, a superior video captioning model trained upon [Vript](https://huggingface.co/datasets/Mutonix/Vript/) dataset based on [ST-LLM](https://github.com/TencentARC/ST-LLM/) model. **You can now try this model on the [🤗 Space](https://huggingface.co/spaces/Mutonix/Vriptor-stllm).** We will soon release the model weight.

-- 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript HardBench** benchmark.
+- 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript-Hard** benchmark.
 Both videos and annotations are **directly** available on [🤗](https://huggingface.co/collections/Mutonix/vript-datasets-661a80dc080a813b6ea95b50).
 We offer both untrimmed videos and video clips in 720p (higher resolutions may be available later).

-- [WIP] We are evaluating various models on the Vript HardBench benchmark and will release the leaderboard soon.
+- [WIP] We are evaluating various models on the Vript-Hard benchmark and will release the leaderboard soon.

 - [WIP] We are working on the Vript-CN dataset, which is a Chinese version of the Vript dataset.